imperador/chromefy/README.md

 #### Fixing Grub

-If it doesn't work after your reboot.
-Just boot into your USB stick again, make sure you have an internet connection, go to the shell command line and type this command:
+If it doesn't work after your reboot, just boot into your USB stick again, make sure you have an internet connection, go to the shell command line and type this command:

 ```sh
 curl  -L  https://goo.gl/HdjwAZ   |  sudo  bash  -s  /dev/sda